hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 # sys.path
 # https://docs.python.org/3/library/sys.html#sys.path
-# A list of strings that specifies the search path for modules.
+# Return a list of strings that specifies the search path for modules.
 # Initialized from the environment variable "PYTHONPATH",
 # plus an installation-dependent default.
 pprint(sys.path)